elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 #### a. decide the software programming language or framework for your research project.

- > *Narrative*: Explain that any programming language is fine to write the software which helps on the research of your scientific problem, but sometimes there are restrictions.
+ > *Narrative*: Explain that any programming language is, in principle, fine to write software that helps with the research of your scientific problem, but sometimes there are additional factors to consider.
- > First of all, if you only have experience with a single programming language, then the choice of software code language used in the project is almost taken.
+ > First of all, if you only have experience with a single programming language, the choice of software code language used in the project will naturally be restricted.
  > Any programming language (and its ecosystem) has its own strong points and weaknesses.
 Most of the time any programming language can be used.
-You should choose the one you are comfortable with.
+You should consider all these aspects alongside your comfort with the language in question.
- > But sometimes you do not have choice, because either you only know a single programming language, or you are aiming to use specialised hardware, and / or the existing libraries which will cut down the needed development time are tied to one or another language.
+ > Sometimes you don't really have a choice.
+Contraints of the problem, need of use of specialised hardware, and/or existence of libraries, that will cut down the needed development time, being tied to a specific language.
  > In some cases, it is the target ecosystem the determining point.
-Software communities like bioconductor, machine learning, bioconda or text mining, for instance, only provides feedback on their favoured programming languages.
+Software communities like bioconductor, machine learning, bioconda or text mining, for instance, only provide feedback on their favoured programming languages.

  >**Learning experience**
  >